It's time.

 Easy, but bigger.

-There is a one-time change you can make that has the potential to affect how politicians from both parties deal with green issues.
+is a one-time change you can make that has the potential to affect how politicians from both parties deal with green issues.
 And its super simple to do.

-I will not suggest that deciding to make this change is easy.
+deciding to make this change is easy.
 The physical acts required to do this are nothing at all for most people, but getting to the point where we can act may still require overcoming years of investment in cherished stereotypes and self-image.

 Here it is: Change your voter registration.